 Dr. Mark Borg Jr., Ph.D., licensed clinical psychologist/psychoanalyst and author who specializes in relationships, tells Bustle.
 "Having a partner with an interesting sex life in their history can result in you two joining each other in an ongoing sexual adventure now."

-If you really want to know details about their past, don't use it as something to compare yourself to.
+If you really want to know details about their past and end up asking them, don't use it as something to compare yourself to.

 Obsessing over a specific ex won't do any good for you.
-Your partner may have been in a relationship with that person for many years.
-But there's a reason why they're not together now.
-The last thing you should do is worry about how you measure up to someone else.
+Your partner may have been in a relationship with that person for many years, but there is a reason why they're not together now.
+Sometimes people just grow apart or want other things out of life.
+Because of that, there’s no reason for you to worry about your partner’s previous long-term relationship.

 "Life can’t be lived comparing yourself to someone else," Branson says.
 "You can’t be successful based on what someone else has done.
 Know that you are uniquely you and that your partner likes you for who you are, not for what they had."